supriyakotwal/calculator/README.md

 # calculator
-This is a Calculator application implementation.
+This is a Calculator application implementation in reactjs.
 You can see demo at:
 https://supriyakotwal.github.io/calculator